Hibiscus

 Verus PhytoMed™ prioritizes pure hibiscus calyx preparations, most commonly evaluated in clinical research as brewed aqueous infusions.

-Extract-based products are included as alternatives but may vary in:
+Extract-based products are included as alternatives but may vary in anthocyanin content, polyphenol composition, and extraction methods.

 What You’ll Learn